 Psalm 46 provides us the answer, "God is our refuge and strength, a very present help in trouble."

-No matter how deep the waters get God's feet still touch bottom.
+No matter how deep the waters rise around you, God's feet still touch bottom.
 Even in raging water His legs are strong enough to stand in the current and anchor my life...